 It is important to us to give organizations ample time to comment when we write about their work.
 In this case, Hope Village staff said they were prohibited from speaking to the media and referred all questions to the Bureau of Prisons.
 BOP did not respond to any of the questions we submitted in the first week of July or to subsequent follow-up communications over the next four weeks checking on the status of that inquiry.
-Several hours before the Street Sense Media newspaper went to press, BOP provided a brief statement that confirmed several of the facts outlined below.
+However, several hours before the Street Sense Media newspaper went to press, BOP provided a brief statement that confirmed several of the facts outlined below.

 A paper trail of complaints

 In 2013, in response to multiple complaints and concerns, the D.C.
 Corrections Information Council conducted an inspection of Hope Village over a six-month period.
 Many community members, the CIC found, felt as though the staff was inaccessible, the facilities were dirty, and job and programming resources were lacking.